 So there is emerging a global project from the South that seeks to develop an alternative to the North American-European-centered neocolonial world-system.
 China, Russia, Brazil, Venezuela, Argentina and others are among the principal actors in the creation of alternative international structures (see “A change of epoch?”
 3/18/2014; “Is Marx today fulfilled?”
 3/20/2014; and “The alternative world-system from below” 4/15/2014).

-Alan is not necessarily among them, but many people believe that “power corrupts.” and to believe that all powerful nations will be imperialist is perhaps a social application of this maxim.
+Alan is not necessarily among them, but many people believe that “power corrupts,” and to believe that every powerful nation will be imperialist is perhaps a social application of this maxim.
 The notion that persons with power and governments of powerful nations invariably ignore universal human values is a cynical and pernicious belief, for it implies that a more just and democratic world cannot be created.
 Against this notion, I maintain that the Third World revolution of the last 200 years shows that there are persons who possess power in the form of charismatic authority who are committed to universal values, and that there have emerged governments controlled by popular social movements that have acted in accordance with international norms and democratic values.
 And I maintain that the structural and possible terminal crisis of the world-system is establishing conditions that favor this possibility.
 Today, as the neocolonized peoples of the earth are in movement, proclaiming that a more just and democratic world is possible and necessary, we intellectuals of the North have the duty to recognize and support this process, helping our peoples to cast aside cynicism and to embrace hope.